MinaProtocol/mina/.github/ISSUE_TEMPLATES/feature_request.md

 ---
 name: Feature request
-about: Coda can't do something?
+about: Mina can't do something?
 Maybe it should!
 ---

 **Have you already searched the issue tracker to see if this feature has already